 Estimates have have put the total cost of sending a single bill at $16.00.

 Any agency which is charging $20 or less for an account ( 1 account = 5 contacts made to the debtor) is a good deal for you.
 The cost falls to almost $10 an account when higher number of accounts are purchased.

 Besides the core cost savings there are 2 additional advantages when engaging a collection agency.

 # Advantage – 2

 A collection agency sends 5 contacts on your behalf, it will also include Scrubs like “Change of Address” and “Bankruptcy Scrub”, which your internal staff will not do.

 Since a professional collection agency is now involved the likelihood of a getting paid suddenly goes a lot higher.
 Involvement of a Collection agency puts more pressure on the debtor compared to when contacts are made by the in-house staff.

-Doing In-house collection calls vs 3rd Party Professional Collector calls
+Doing In-house collection calls vs a Professional Collector Phone Calls

 A seasoned professional debt collector whose entire day goes in talking to debtors has too many techniques and tricks to recover debt than a typical in-house employee.

 But, in-house collections has a unique advantage, early in the process – An in-house employee can request the debtor to make payment by calling them just after the payment is due, however a debt collector cannot do collection calls 90-120 after the past due date to federal laws.